ansible/community-docs/execution_environments/how_to_build_and_test_first_ee.rst

 .. code-block:: bash

-  $ ansible-navigator run test_remote.yml --inventory hosts --execution-environment-image postgresql_ee:latest --mode stdout --pull-policy missing --enable-prompts -u student -k -K
+  $ ansible-navigator run test_remote.yml --inventory hosts.yml --execution-environment-image postgresql_ee:latest --mode stdout --pull-policy missing --enable-prompts -u student -k -K

 This example assumes that you have the ``student`` user using ``student`` as password and having permissions to run commands as a superuser on your target machine.